crownlessking/web-ui/README.md

 [[top](#web-ui)]

-## Navigation (appBar)
+## Navigation (app bar)

-This is the [appbar](https://material-ui.com/components/app-bar/#app-bar) with its link or the navigation bar at the very top of the page.
+This is the [app bar](https://material-ui.com/components/app-bar/#app-bar) with its link, the navigation bar at the very top of the page... usually.

-If you want your page to have an appbar, define the `appBar` property in your page definition:
+If you want your page to have an app bar, insert the `appBar` property in your page definition:

 ```ts
 // In your custom js file